Ross Blacklock: Houston Texans

 Blacklock was selected in the second round of the 2020 NFL draft with the 40th pick by the Houston Texans, their first choice in the draft.
 The Texans originally obtained this pick in the trade that sent DeAndre Hopkins to the Arizona Cardinals for David Johnson.

 In Week 2 against the Baltimore Ravens, Blacklock was ejected from the game late in the fourth quarter after throwing a punch.
 In his first year as a professional, Blacklock did not live up to expectations.
 He finished his first season with 14 tackles, including one tackle for a loss, and no sacks.

 Minnesota Vikings

 On August 30, 2022, Blacklock and a seventh-round pick were traded to the Minnesota Vikings for a sixth-round pick.
-He was waived on August 29, 2023.
+He was waived by Minnesota on August 29, 2023.

 Jacksonville Jaguars

 On September 4, 2023, Blacklock was signed to the Jacksonville Jaguars practice squad.
 He was released on October 23.